All Episodes

 No, no, no, they weren't.

-I mean, the Wizards of Smart and Broadcasting wished me well, but they said you don't have a chance.
+I mean, the Wizards of Smart and Broadcasting wished me well, but they said, you don't have a chance.

-It it it's only worked at night.
+It's only worked at night.

 People want to have local issues, local phone numbers, local this, local that.

-Uh to this day, we had to share a desk, but she can't she came in, she came in later.
+To this day, it had to share a desk, but she kicked.

-And I remember after about six months of this, I got called in to the general manager's office at WABC.
+And I remember after about six months of this, I got called into the general manager's office at WABC.

 Name not important now.

-Do you want to be a big guy in Allentown, or do you want to be a big guy in New York?
+Do you want to be a big guy in Allentown or do you want to be a big guy in New York?

-Because you can't be both, because we are never ever going to carry your national show on WABC.
+Because you can't be both because we are never, ever going to carry your national show on WABC.

 I don't want to hear from Hicks and Hayseeds outside New York.

-Uh he said, I don't care what's going on in Allentown or some of these other little towns.
+He said, I don't care what's going on in Allentown or some of these other little towns.

 I really don't care.

-So it was, it was, it was tough.
+So it was tough.

-I mean, these these are fun stories, snurly, to think back on this uh and and to think how it it all the guy was not a mean guy.
+I mean, these are fun stories, snurdily, to think back on this and to think how it all.

 The general manager is not a mean guy.

-He was just being protective as radio system.
+He was being protective of his radio.

-New York's the number one market.
+I mean, New York's the number one market.

 They don't care what's going on in Allentown.